 • Comfortable walking shoes

 • Long trousers for evening

-• Neutral colours if you intend to do a walking safari
+And Neutral colours (green, khaki, brown or grey) if you intend to do a walking safari

 Click on our Insider Guide to What to Wear on Safari at the top of this page for a more comprehensive full packing list including non-clothing safari essentials.